CodexLink/django-single-page-crud/README.md

 ## Introduction

 Hello!
 This is a repository that features ***CRUD functionalities*** in Django.
 With the process, all done in one page!
 Means, multiple forms were spawn in modals from which the data has to be filled.
+With export feature as well.
 This repository consisting of Class-Based Views and Slight Manipulation on Code.
-Also, this repository has some parts / components used from the [****SmartClassroomSystem Repository****](https://github.com/CodexLink/SmartClassroomSystem) .
+Also, this repository has some parts / components used from the [****SmartClassroomSystem Repository****](https://github.com/CodexLink/SmartClassroomSystem).
 You could check that if you're interested on what parts I used on that repository.

 ## So, What's the difference between your work and other works?